thanhbinhbent/thanhbinhbent/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭  &nbsp; I am a Software Test Engineer and bachelor's degree in the Management Information System.<br>
+- 🔭  &nbsp; I am a Test Engineer and bachelor's degree in the Management Information System.<br>
-- 🎓  &nbsp; I am focusing on learning to become a Software Tester, with skills in interface programming and database design analysis.<br>
+- 🎓  &nbsp; I am focusing on learning to become a Software Tester, with skills in front-end programming, database design analysis, and system.<br>
 - 💼  &nbsp; I have a passion for learning new technologies and finding innovative solutions.<br>
 - 🌱  &nbsp; I expect to ensure that products meet the needs of end-users to the best of my abilities.<br>
 - ✍️  &nbsp; I am constantly seeking opportunities to enhance my knowledge and skills in the field.<br>